ESC

 The hidden gem?
 You can use them to build a feature flag system:

-// Query custom metadata — no SOQL limit cost!
+// Static method — no SOQL limit cost!

 Feature_Flag__mdt flag = Feature_Flag__mdt.getInstance('Enable_New_Pricing');